redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5d-Intro-To-ACS.md

     * az acs kubernetes get-credentials -n myk8SCluster -g <YOUR_RG>
     ![az acs kubernetes get-credentials](./images/az-getcred.png)

+    Note that there now exists a ".kube" directory with the required "config" file in your home directory.

 4. <strong> Re-try viewing your cluster with Kubernetes </strong>